ervinpepic/GlobeAbc/wp-content/plugins/country-phone-field-contact-form-7/readme.txt

 = How maxlength and minlength validation apply on phone field? =

 Please use contact form 7 standard featured minlength and maxlength option.
 It will work for you.

+= freegeoip.live/json API is not working anymore.

+This was a free API.
+But now it is not working anymore.
+So we discontinue it and remove from plugin.
+Pleae update the plugin.
+Plugin have new API integration.

 == Screenshots ==